Oblongmana/sublime-wget/README.md

 ## Usage

-There are two basic use-cases
+There are two basic use-cases:

 1. Ad-hoc retrieval of web pages
 2. Retrieval of web pages from a user-defined list